 Eyelid Surgery (Blepharoplasty)

-Over time, eyelids tend to sag, which can cause a number of problems with both aesthetics and function.
-Droopy eyelids above the eye and puffy or stretched lids below tend to give the face a tired appearance.
-If the upper eyelids fall enough, they can even reduce the patient’s field of vision.
-Upper and lower eyelid surgery corrects problems with the eyelids by removing excess tissues, tightening loose structures, removing excess fat to fill in hollowed areas, or resurfacing the loose skin to tighten and lighten it.
+Over time, eyelids tend to sag – which can lead to a number of aesthetic and functional concerns.
+Droopy eyelids above the eye and puffy or stretched lids below tend to give the face a tired, prematurely aged appearance.
+Additionally, if upper eyelid ptosis (sagging) is severe enough, it can even reduce the patient’s field of vision.

 BeforeAfterView Gallery